 There is a clear difference between a forced marriage and an arranged marriage.
-In arranged marriages, the families of both spouses take a leading role in arranging the marriage but the couple have the free will and choice to accept or decline the arrangement.
+In arranged marriages, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the young people.

 Circumstances can change quickly and increase the risk to the victim and any friends/family members supporting the victim - especially following a disclosure to the police.
 Perpetrators may respond by moving the victim or bringing forward a forced marriage.

 Perpetrators will use controlling and coercive methods to control the victim.

 Women, men and younger members of the family can all be involved in perpetrating the abuse.
 Offences that may be committed include; common assault, grievous bodily harm, harassment, false imprisonment, kidnap, threats to kill and murder. either the victim or their friends and family.
 There may be instances of child trafficking.
 See also Modern Slavery Procedure.Perpetrators may take victims abroad for the purpose of forced marriage, under the pretext of a family holiday, a wedding or illness of a grandparent/family member.

 The risks of emotional abuse through being stigmatised by family wider community are also present; these in turn may lead to serious consequences for the individual in terms of their mental health or self-harming behaviour.

 Children are also deprived of the normal range of opportunities and experiences available to their peers when they are pressurised into marriage against their will.